mddazure/azure-vwan-security-microhack/README.md

 The lab consists of a Virtual WAN with Secured Hubs in West Europe and US East, 4 Spoke VNETs (2 in West Europe, 1 in US East and 1 US West), an NVA VNET in West-Europe and simulated Branch locations in North Europe and Sweden-Central.

 Each of the Spoke and Branch VNETs contains a Virtual Machine running a basic web site.

 The NVA VNET contains a Cisco CSR1000v router, which will be used to simulate an SD-WAN concentrator in a Spoke.
 During the course of the lab, an OPNSense Firewall will be deployed into the NVA VNET to secure outbound internet traffic.

-The lab looks like this (with green components pre-deployed through Terraform (see [Prequisites](#prerequisites) below) and blue parts deployed during the scenarios):
+The lab looks like this (with green components pre-deployed through Terraform, see [Prequisites](#prerequisites) below, and blue parts deployed during the scenarios):

 ![image](images/microhack-vwan-security.png)